KatherineMichel/church-website-and-marketing-on-a-budget/marketing_as_is.md

 * Overly simplistic (and not aesthetically pleasing) photo album grid layout
 * Lack of many modern features (blog, calendar, share/like buttons, video/audio, donations, messaging)

-Note: lack of any social media presence (i.e. Facebook)
+Note: lack of any social media presence (i.e. Facebook) although I do not know when this website was originally made

 ### Old Newsletter